haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 An antibody is a large protein that generally works by attaching itself to an antigen, which is a unique site of the pathogen.
 The binding harnesses the immune system to directly attack and destroy the pathogen.
-Antibodies can be highly specific while showing low immunogenicity, which is achieved by their unique structure. **The fragment crystallizable region (Fc region)** activates the immune response and is species-specific, i.e. the human Fc region should not induce an immune response in humans.  **The fragment antigen-binding region (Fab region**) needs to be highly variable to be able to bind to antigens of various nature (high specificity).
+Antibodies can be highly specific while showing low immunogenicity (i.e. the ability to provoke an immune response), which is achieved by their unique structure. **The fragment crystallizable region (Fc region)** activates the immune response and is species-specific, i.e. the human Fc region should not induce an immune response in humans. **The fragment antigen-binding region (Fab region**) needs to be highly variable to be able to bind to antigens of various nature (high specificity).
-In this tutorial we will concentrate on the terminal **variable domain (Fv)** of the Fab region.
+In this tutorial, we will concentrate on the terminal **variable domain (Fv)** of the Fab region.

 <figure style="text-align: center;">
   <img src="/education/HADDOCK24/HADDOCK24-antibody-antigen/antibody_described.png">